orchestra-code/spyglasses-wordpress/readme.txt

 define('WP_DEBUG_LOG', true);
 ```

-After reproducing the issue, check both the Spyglasses debug log and the WordPress debug log (usually at `wp-content/debug.log`) for error messages.
+After reproducing the issue, check both the Spyglasses debug log and the WordPress debug log (usually at `wp-content/uploads/debug.log`) for error messages.
 Look for messages starting with "Spyglasses:" and share them with support if needed.

-After reproducing the issue, check the debug.log file for messages starting with "Spyglasses:" and share them with support if needed.

 Remember to disable debug logging when you have fixed the issue, as excessive logging can affect site performance.